delm83/MongoDB-and-Mongoose/README.md

 # MongoDB and Mongoose Challenges

-This is the boilerplate for the MongoDB and Mongoose lessons.
-Instructions for completing these lessons start at https://www.freecodecamp.org/learn/apis-and-microservices/mongodb-and-mongoose/
+This is my implementation of the FreeCodeCamp Back End Development and APIs coursework MongoDB and Mongoose https://www.freecodecamp.org/learn/apis-and-microservices/mongodb-and-mongoose/